See also: New tutorial (updated for Spring 2016)

 - Has your output directory been created yet?
 (That's a very good way to know it finished!).
 You can download the output files via the S3 web interface if you want to inspect them.

-- Hadoop web console - NOT the Amazon console, but a Hadoop-specific console - See below
+- Via Hadoop web console - NOT the Amazon web interface, but a Hadoop-specific webpage - See below

 Using SSH, listen locally on port 8157 and create an encrypted tunnel that connects between your computer and the Hadoop master node.
 We'll use this tunnel to transfer web traffic to/from the cluster.
 Rather than using a username/password, this command uses the public/private key method to authenticate.
 (Windows users: You'll have to use the PuTTY client and check the right checkboxes to accomplish this same task)